 Choosing an AI for RPGs

-The best AI for an RPG isn't the model.
-It's the memory.
+The best AI for an RPG is the one that remembers.

-Every frontier model writes a good scene.
-The one that runs a whole campaign without forgetting your world is a different question, and it comes down to the memory system around the model, not the model alone.
+Any capable model writes a good scene.
+The one that runs a whole campaign without forgetting your world is a different question.
+It comes down to the tools around the model, not the model alone: memory, tracking, and a world that stays consistent.

 The real question